 Meet Lindsay: Copywriter

-Well, I got pulled in at the last second so I was a bit nervous—but very excited!
+I got pulled into this photoshoot at the last second so I was a bit nervous—but very excited!
 I love a bit of spontaneity.
 Plus, it was super fun to get hair and makeup done prior to the shoot.
 I’m typically not a huge dress wearer, but I love that this one had a slight boho feel to it.
-Once I swapped heels for my go-to sneakers and paired it with a denim jacket, it totally felt like “me”.
-I’m so grateful for Anna, our photographer.
-She has so much energy on set and truly makes you feel amazing.
+Once I swapped heels for my go-to sneakers and finished the look with a denim jacket, it totally felt like “me”.

 Wow—three weeks ago feels like a totally different time.
 I’ve been taking my dog on lots of long walks, trying to improve my cooking skills (which were pretty much nonexistent), making a dent on the stack of books I’d love to read, working through a list of projects in my (somewhat) new home, and playing lots of board games with my boyfriend.
 My family and I have also made a routine of hopping online to all play Mario Kart together.
 It’s super grounding to jump on FaceTime and catch up and have a bit of friendly competition.